auchenberg/kenneth-io/posts/2024-04-18-the-rise-of-ai-first-developer-experience.md

   - You can imagine a similar principle for APIs, error messages, console logs, etc
 - If we have infinite intern-level AI agents today, when will we have senior-level AI agents?
 Staff?
 What's the timeline?
 - What does it mean for Developer Experience if all engineers instantly are senior due to AI?
+- How do companies prevent exploit and security issues in a world where AIs and Agents are writing integrations?

 ## Related reading